Silicon prosthesis for hand and fingers

 How long does it take to make them?

 Manufacturing an aesthetic prosthesis requires many working hours since it is constructed by hand and each case has its own unique circumstances, which makes it difficult to standardize delivery times.
-For example, a finger thimble for a distal phalange requires approximately 90 to 120 days and 8 months for a fully articulated arm.
+For example, a finger thimble for a distal phalange requires approximately 3 months and 4 months for an arm.

 What care do they need?